Contractions of hyper-K\"ahler fourfolds and the Brauer group: Conic bundles

 Let $\pi:K\rightarrow\PP^2$ be a double cover branched along a smooth sextic curve $C$ defined by $f_6=0$.
 There are three types of non-trivial conic bundles on $K$, they are associated to a point of order two, an odd or an even theta characteristic on $C$ (see \cite{vG}, \cite{IOOV} and Theorem \ref{vG}).

-We recall well-known conic bundles $E\rightarrow K$ which have Brauer classes of each of these types and we (re)compute the selfintersection $K_E^3$ of their canonical bundle in Proposition \ref{c2order2}, Corollary \ref{c2cubpl} and Remark \ref{rem1} respectively.
+We recall well-known conic bundles $E\rightarrow K$ which have Brauer classes of each of these types and we (re)compute the selfintersection $K_E^3$ of their canonical bundle in two cases, see Proposition \ref{c2order2}, Corollary \ref{c2cubpl} respectively.
 We will discuss some implications of these results at the end of \S \ref{tsaa}.

 \